Skip to main content

 After migration:

-• Existing un-migrated subs still on IAP (untouched)
+• Existing un-migrated subs still on app-store billing (untouched)

 The compounding is in the third bucket.
 Web acquisition was always available; what migration unlocks is a safer path to make web subscriptions the default for more of the business — both the migrated existing book and new cohorts acquired through paid, organic, or partnership channels.